robballou/context/README.md

 Clears the current context.
 Currently this actually just removes `~/.contexts_data`.
 This behavior will likely become smarter if new data gets stored in that file.

+### Current

+Outputs the current context.
+If there isn't a context selected, it will output: `None`.

 ### Git

 **Alias:** g